 However, it is possible to improve the democratic quality of monetary policy decisions by making sure that the agent's actions do not differ from the principal's initial preferences.
-It could be improved by means of enhanced transparency and accountability as well as through informal institutions (such as the interaction between the ECB and the EP) and deliberative processes among monetary policy experts that have different perspectives on the conduct of monetary policy (that might lead to more responsive EMU governance).6
+It could be improved by means of enhanced transparency and accountability as well as through informal institutions (such as the interaction between the ECB and the EP) and deliberative processes among monetary policy experts that have different perspectives on the conduct of monetary policy (that might lead to more responsive EMU governance).

 Bradbury (1996: 1) sees accountability as "the requirement for representatives to answer to the represented on the disposal of their powers and duties, act upon criticisms or requirements made of them, and accept (some) responsibility for failure, incompetence or deceit".
 The concept thus requires sanctions or enforcement mechanisms.
-To hold agents accountable one needs not only transparency but also enforcement mechanisms.7
+To hold agents accountable one needs not only transparency but also enforcement mechanisms.
+These provisions are particularly relevant for the relationship between the ECB and the EP.
+In fact, although the EP's oversight of the ECB's activities lacks enforcement mechanisms - as it cannot pass any laws that define the goals and tasks of the ECB - it has been able to develop an informal role in overseeing the ECB.
+The litmus test for that capacity, i.e. a serious crisis or conflict, has not yet taken place.

-6 See also Schürz (2002) for a discussion of the issue of democratic legitimacy with deliberative institutions for the case of the ECB.
+&lt;sup>6 See also Schürz (2002) for a discussion of the issue of democratic legitimacy with deliberative institutions for the case of the ECB.

-7 See Keohane and Nye (2003) for a discussion of these issues.
-As discussed in Torres (1996a) and in section 3 (3.2) the exante specification of the rules of the game (EMU) was not part of the Treaty of Maastricht that focused on entry requirements rather than on working rules.
+&lt;sup>7 See Keohane and Nye (2003) for a discussion of these issues.
+As discussed in Torres (1996a) and in section 3 (3.2) the ex-ante specification of the rules of the game (EMU) was not part of the Treaty of Maastricht that focused on entry requirements rather than on working rules.